 - Increasing your rates

 Finally, you'll see how to create schedules that will keep you relaxed, even as demand for your talent grows.
-Like a lot of people, I started my own career working the grind, 9 to 6.
+Like a lot of people, I started my own career working the grind, nine to six.
 I got tired of that and set out on my own.
 But my freelancing business failed because there was just so much I didn't know how to do.
 Then I repeated the cycle a few times, making every mistake along the way.
-Finally, I got it right in 2006, and I've enjoyed being a freelance writer and presenter ever since.
+Finally I got it right in 2006, and I've enjoyed being a freelance writer and presenter ever since.

-The lessons I learned have continued to help me grow my business, and I hope they will help you start, run, and grow yours as well no matter what sort of freelance career you want to launch.
+The lessons I've learned have continued to help me grown my business and I hope they'll help you start, run, and grow yours as well, no matter what sort of freelance career you want to launch.